cloudquery/cloudquery/plugins/source/aws/CONTRIBUTING.md

      column types.

      Deciding which struct to use takes some practice.
-To find the right struct, explore the return types of the SDK functions provided by the [AWS Go SDK](https://pkg.go.dev/github.com/aws/aws-sdk-go-v2).
+To find the right struct, explore the return types of the SDK functions provided by the [AWS Go SDK](https://pkg.go.dev/github.com/aws/aws-sdk-go-v2) (and that you created interface functions for in Step 1).
      Often there will be a `Get` or `Describe` call that returns a `GetResourceOutput` (or similar) struct.
 Sometimes this Output struct can be used directly.
 Other times, the Output struct will contain reference an inner type, which should then be used for defining the Resource.

 #### All Available Resource Fields